termsuite/termsuite-resources/README.md

 * Language-specific dictionaries (`*-dico.txt` files),
 * Language-specific term frequencies in a general language corpus (`GeneralLanguage.Lang` files).

-#WARNING

-> This resource has been intentionally truncated and may result in poor TermSuite performances.
-The complete list of rules will be made publicly available shortly, as soon as authors' researches about multi-word term detection, syntactic and morphosyntactic term variation are published in scientific literature.

-> Be patient ;)

 ## Supported languages

 | Language | Qualitity of resource pack (and other comments)|